drBenway/pixi-vn-wiki/start/why.md

 **UI performance:**

 * Ren'Py's UI is based on canvas components that use images within the project.
-* In Pixi’VN you can use HTML and/or JavaScript frameworks, known for their performance and usability, or cancas.
+* In Pixi’VN you can use HTML and/or JavaScript frameworks, known for their performance and usability, or the canvas.
 HTML/JavaScript components are not necessarily based on images, which leads to a smaller project size.

 **Project size:**